herregudx/Cloudsave/README.md

 How to use: Replace the filepath you want to copy to and from in the file "filepaths.json", then launch main.py (or cloudsave.bat).

-If you do not have Python installed you can install it through the Microsoft Store.
+If you do not have Python installed, you can install it through the Microsoft Store.
 Link: https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare